No discussion about skincare can ever be complete without first touching on exfoliation.

 Gently exfoliate your skin once every two weeks, and moisturize often.

-Your skincare routine, ideally, will be less centred around exfoliation (even though exfoliation is still important) and more centred around repairing and strengthening your skin and providing it with sun protection.
+Your skincare routine, ideally, will be less centered around exfoliation (even though exfoliation is still important) and more centered around repairing and strengthening your skin and providing it with sun protection.

 For oily skin

 Exfoliate twice to three times per week, depending on how oily your skin is.

 When exfoliating, it’s a good idea to get in there with brushes (rather than wipes), and scrub in a circular motion on your skin.

 For sensitive oily skin

 Exfoliate once or twice per week, depending on how oily your skin is.

 Don’t use a brush to exfoliate, simply scrub gently in circular motions until your pores are cleared out.